Free shipping to the US on orders over $150

 Sandwich Pork Tonkatsu Tonkatsu Sauce Shokupan

 Tonkatsu sando is a sandwich that takes tonkatsu (deep-fried pork cutlet) to a whole new level.
-If you’re a lover of sandwiches and tonkatsu, then why not combine them together and enjoy them at the same time?
-This delectable sandwich consists of pork cutlet dressed in savory tonkatsu sauce, topped with shredded cabbage, and wrapped in two pieces of fluffy shokupan.
+If you’re a lover of sandwiches and tonkatsu, then why not combine them together to enjoy at the same time?
+This delectable sandwich consists of pork cutlet dressed in savory tonkatsu sauce, topped with shredded cabbage, and wrapped in two pieces of fluffy shokupan

 If you’re unfamiliar with shokupan, it is the most standard type of bread in Japan and is usually the go-to bread for sandwiches.
 It has a light and fluffy texture but becomes chewy when you toast it.
 Its texture truly matches perfectly with tonkatsu.